-Re: Sails Ventures, LLC - Pier Sixty-Six South Temporary Events Special Event Permit Application
+Re: Sails Ventures, LLC - Pier Sixty-Six South Temporary Events

+Amended Special Event Permit Application

-Dear Lee, Sarah, and Barbara:
+Dear Chris, Sarah, and Barbara:

 This firm represents Sails Ventures, LLC ("Applicant"), which is owned by Tavistock Development Company ("Tavistock").
-Tavistock owns the properties located at 2301, 2150, 2170, and 2202 SE 17th Street, Fort Lauderdale, FL 33316, which are commonly referred to as "Pier Sixty-Six North" on the north side of 17th Street Causeway and "Pier Sixty-Six South" on the south of 17th Street Causeway.
-Applicant hereby requests approval of twenty (20) Special Event Permits for a non-permanent indooroutdoor recreational venue, ("Pier Sixty-Six South Temporary Events", to be formally named later), located at 2150 Southeast 17th Street, Fort Lauderdale, FL 33316 (the "Property" or "Pier Sixty-Six South") commencing on May 1, 2019 for the duration of five (5) years.
-Please see a description of the request below.
+Tavistock owns the properties located at 2301, 2150, 2170, and 2202 SE 17th Street, Fort Lauderdale, FL 33316, which are commonly referred to as "Pier North" on the north side of 17th Street Causeway and "Pier South" on the south of 17th Street Causeway.
+On January 8, 2019, the City Commission approved a sequential series of special events for the Pier Sixty-Six South Temporary Events from May 1, 2019 to April 4, 2024.
+Tavistock has since partnered with Informa U.S. Boat Shows ("Informa") and the Marine Industries Association of South Florida ("MIASF") to revitalize the Pier South property as the social harbor of Fort Lauderdale with the debut of the Superyacht Village for the 2019 Fort Lauderdale International Boat Show's ("FLIBS") 60th Anniversary.
+Applicant hereby requests an amendment to the original Special Event Application to modify the five year event period to September 1, 2019 to August 5, 2024 and the proposed site plan to accommodate the Superyacht Village and the Pier Sixty-Six Temporary Events.
+Please see a detailed description of the request below.